-Apart from a physical examination, there are certain types of breast examinations and tests performed by the doctor in order to determine if the symptoms are caused by cancer or some other type of benign breast condition.
+Apart from a physical examination, there are certain types of breast examinations and tests performed by the doctor in order to determine if the symptoms are caused by cancer or some other type of benign or non-cancerous condition.
 A brief overview of the various diagnostic tests is mentioned below.

 - Mammogram- Mammogram is the most effective breast imaging technique that can reveal lumps and tumors present in breasts.
-Women are often advised to get mammograms at least once a year to check for cancerous lumps.
+Women with an average risk of getting breast cancer (A woman is said to be at an average risk of developing breast cancer if she does not have a personal history of breast cancer, a strong family history of it, or a genetic mutation known to increase the risk of breast cancer such as in a BRCA gene, and she has not had chest radiation therapy before the age of 30) are often advised to get mammograms at least once a year to screen for cancerous lumps.
 Once a lump has been detected, the doctor may prescribe additional tests to confirm the condition.

 - Breast biopsy- A breast biopsy is the only sure-shot way of confirming whether a patient has breast cancer.
 The test involves the doctor extracting a portion of the affected tissue using a specialized needle and imaging techniques.
 The sample is then analyzed in a lab to determine its nature.
 Biopsy also reveals how aggressive the cancer is and its current stage.

 The cancer cells in the biopsy sample are usually graded.
 This helps doctors predict how fast the cancer is likely to grow and spread.
 Cancer cells are graded based on how much they look like normal cells.
 1, 2, and 3 are the various grades used.